Tokololo/json-ptr-store/README.md

 ### setDel(sets:  IStorePtr[], dels:  string[], flags?: { nextTick?:  boolean })
 Set and delete in one method call.
 ### assign(data: { ptr:  string, value:  any[] |  Object }, nextTick?:  boolean)
 Assign data (array append or object literal assign).
 This is a handy shortcut for doing it manually which will entail a slice and a set.
+In addition it creates a new reference.
 ### has(ptr:  string):  boolean  |  undefined
 Returns true if the store has an explicit value at the json pointer.
 Note that should the store be defined as follows it will be deemed to have a value for the following pointer: